bastien5066/ece-project-nodejs/README.md

 $ npm -v
 ```

-To copy this project on Desktop :
+To copy this project on your computer :

 ```sh
 $ git clone "https://github.com/bastien5066/ece-project-nodejs.git"
 ```

 Go to the project directory and install the depedencies required for this project by running the command :

 ```sh